PSHE & RSE Curriculum

 The national curriculum also states that ‘all schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice'.
 PSHE education contributes to schools' statutory duties outlined in the Education Act 2002 and the Academies Act 2010 to provide a balanced and broadly-based curriculum and is essential to Ofsted judgements in relation to personal development, behaviour, welfare and safeguarding.

-The relationships education, relationship and sex education and health education RSE education will be compulsory in all schools from September 2020.Due to COVID, these will now be compulsory as from summer 2021,
+The relationships education, relationship and sex education and health education RSE education is compulsory.

 Relationship and Sexual Education (RSE) and Health Education